Matthew Todd (writer)

-Matthew Todd is a British writer, editor, and occasional stand-up comedian.
+Matthew Todd (born 1974) is a British writer, editor, and occasional stand-up comedian.
 He is the author of Straight Jacket - Overcoming Society's Legacy of Gay Shame, a non-fiction title published by Bantam Press in June 2016 and the play Blowing Whistles which has been performed in London, Australia and the United States.
 He was the editor of the UK gay magazine Attitude between 2008 and 2016 for which he won three British Society of Magazine Editors awards.
 In June 2016, for his last issue as editor, Prince William sat for the cover of Attitude, the first time a member of the royal family had appeared in a gay magazine.

 Career

 Todd worked for LGBTQ+ rights group Stonewall in the early 1990s before joining Attitude magazine in 1996.
 He was editor of Attitude between 2008 and 2016.

 For Attitude he conducted Madonna's only UK gay press interview, Daniel Radcliffe's first and only gay press interview in the world, gay rugby player Gareth Thomas's first gay press interview, Boy George's first national magazine interview after he came out of prison, Stephen Gately's first interview after he came out in The Sun and Michael Sam's first UK gay press interview.
 For his last issue Prince William met a group of LGBT people who had experience bullying that had affected their mental health and appeared on the cover of Attitude, making history as the first time a member of the royal family had done so.
 He issued a statement to Attitude which said "No one should be bullied for their sexuality or any other reason".
 This was the first time a member of the British royal family explicitly condemned homophobia.

 Todd has made numerous television and radio appearances including on Sky News and BBC News 24, NBC, Lorraine, The Wright Stuff and appeared regularly on the Kate Silverton show on BBC Radio 5 Live.

 As a stand-up comedian, Todd was a finalist of the Mardi Gras Comedy Competition and The Big Big Big New Act Competition and appeared on the ITV show Take the Mic.
 In 2004–2005 he ran and hosted a popular weekly comedy night at the Yard Bar on Rupert Street in London at which performers such as Rhod Gilbert, Alan Carr and Greg Davies.

 In 2017 he appeared as himself in the BBC Radio 4 play How Success Ruined Me alongside Christopher Green and Roy Hudd.